 Buckle Up Florida, It’s the Law!

-The Dori Slosberg and Katie Marchetti Safety Belt Law (effective June 30, 2009) requires drivers and passengers to fasten their safety belts.
-(Ch.
-316.614, Florida Statutes)
+Wearing your seat belt in Florida became a primary offense with The Dori Slosberg and Katie Marchetti Safety Belt Law (effective June 30, 2009).
+The law requires that all drivers, all front seat passengers and all passengers under the age of 18 fasten their safety belts. (section 316.614, Florida Statutes)

 Florida law requires the use of safety belts for all drivers and passengers in all motorized vehicles, except:

 - A person certified with a physician as having a medical condition that causes seat belt use to be inappropriate or dangerous.
 (Keep a copy of certification while driving/being driven).